-I can image the moment when Sergio Leone set his eyes upon San Salvatore’s dusty central square surrounded by the little cumbessias, pilgrimage houses used during religious festivals.
-It was the American southwest.
-Or at least it was good enough for his quickly produced, low budget cowboy films.
+I can imagine the moment Sergio Leone set his eyes upon San Salvatore’s dusty central square surrounded by the little cumbessias, pilgrimage houses used during religious festivals.
+It was the American southwest—or at least it was close enough for his quickly produced, low budget cowboy films.
 Leone’s credentials on this location issue were sound, the man was called the “father of the spaghetti Western” in the 1960s.

 While the saloon is history, two restaurants remain in San Salvatore.
 Get the blue plate special.

 So about now you’re mumbling, “why is this guy sending me to a town that’s seen better days?”
 Ok.
 Fair enough.
 If you’re passing by San Salvatore, take a few minutes to park on the outskirts of town and go to the church.
 It’s adjacent to the town square.
 You’ll hardly recognize it as a church.
 There is no grand facade carved with saints.
 Go in anyway—if the doors are open.
 It’s run by volunteers so opening times may be hit or miss.
 Let your eyes adjust to the light, then go down the stairs.

 Watch the first stair.
 It’s a doozy.